bourdin/mef90/INSTALL.md

 #### Linux system
-   * On a RHEL linux system with the GNU compiler suite, the following configuration is a good starting point for a build with optimization
+   * On a RHEL linux system with the GNU compiler suite, assuming that MPI is installed in $MPI_HOME, the following configuration is a good starting point for a build with optimization
      ```bash
        ./configure                         \
     --COPTFLAGS='-O3 -mcpu=native'   \
     --CXXOPTFLAGS='-O3 -mcpu=native' \
     --FOPTFLAGS='-O3 -mcpu=native'   \
-    --CFLAGS='-Wimplicit-function-declaration -Wunused'\
+    --CFLAGS='-Wunused'\
     --FFLAGS='-ffree-line-length-none -fallow-argument-mismatch -Wunused'        \
     --download-exodusii=1             \
     --download-fblaslapack=1          \